 Fluency in choosing and using the right devices and software

-This means being able to work with the same level of efficiency when using a desktop computer or a laptop, tablet, mobile device, or any other tool that is most appropriate to fulfill a task or serve a customer (and to shift between them fluidly).
+This means being able to work with the same level of efficiency when using a desktop computer or a laptop, tablet, mobile device, or any other tool to fulfill a task or serve a customer (and to shift between them easily).
 This also includes the ability to use the right software to create faster and better outcomes.

 Curation and research skills

-Having the ability to find, assess and verify reliable, accurate and usable data while weeding out fake or misleading ones.
+This is the ability to find, assess and verify reliable, accurate and usable data.
+It is also weeding out fake, misleading or false information.
 It involves knowing how to navigate search engines efficiently, understanding online content and having critical thinking skills to evaluate information.
 (Read: Be media smart!
 Assessing online information in 5 steps)

 This is the ability to create materials that are appropriate for the office or online use.
-This skill requires an understanding of how audiences receive and use information.
+This skill requires an understanding of how audiences receive and use information and the types of materials they consume.
 It includes being able to create Powerpoint presentations, flyers, reports, posters and others.
 It also means knowing how to package information in manageable chunks, making use of hyperlinks and multimedia, producing and editing infographics, video, and audio and being able to post them in the appropriate platforms, among others.